 Even worse than that: “We ran out of material, and they’re telling us four more weeks to receive it!”

-Reviewing raw material cost well in advance of changes (either up or down) is also important.
+Reviewing raw material costs well in advance of changes (either up or down) is also important.
 You need time to pass changes through your organization.

 2. Raw Material Market Influences

 What affects the costs of raw materials?
-Periodically taking stock of risk factors ensures you’re buying materials at optimal market costs.
+Periodically performing risk assessments ensures you’re buying materials at optimal market costs.

-There are a number of factors that affect the raw material market:
+There are several factors that affect the raw material market, including:

 - Availability & shortages

-If any of these change drastically (or look to change in the future), your vendor should be able to communicate and advise you accordingly.
+If any of these change drastically (or look to change in the future), your vendor should communicate and advise you accordingly.
 Joint decisions and actions are critical when reviewing potential market changes.

 3. Inventory Status

-If you’re working with a high-quality vendor, they likely offer inventory management.
-That means they have insight into your physical supply status and inventory movement.
+Quality vendors likely offer inventory management.
+They have insight into your physical supply status and inventory movement.
 Those who stress frequent feedback from the point of use will provide the best results.

 For project-based businesses, these regular supply system reviews provide the most value since demand is erratic.

-A high-quality vendor can report on your inventory at any point in time, and make supply or safety stock changes based on your short-term needs.
+Vendors should report on your inventory at any time and make supply or safety stock changes based on your short-term needs.

 4. Actual Product Consumption vs. Forecast

-Actual consumption of product is constantly changing (in predictable patterns, or based on the whims of the consumer).
+Actual consumption of products is constantly changing (in predictable patterns, or based on the whims of the consumer).
 Even with products that have a specific window of use, all consumers will use and interact with the product differently.
-Seasonality will also affect needs - that protection will be built in.
+Seasonality will also affect needs -- that protection will be built in.

-If you can provide some type of a consumption forecast, your vendor can get started immediately.
-However, a good Supply System Manager will initiate a “Consumption Profile” on their own.
+Provide some type of consumption forecast so your vendor can get started immediately.
+However, a good supply chain system manager will initiate a “consumption profile” on their own.
 Soon, they’ll be able to anticipate your needs (perhaps even before you do)!

-The Supply Manager will also prevent mistakes, and may even vet your purchase orders.
-It can be extremely valuable to have someone say, “Are you sure you need this?”
-(MRP/ERP-generated orders have been wrong on occasion!)
+The supply chain system manager will also prevent mistakes, and may even vet your purchase orders.
+It’s extremely valuable to have someone say, “Are you sure you need this?”

 No matter what, your vendor shouldn’t struggle to meet inconsistent demand.
-If they manage inventory and JIT practices well, you should never have to fear shortages or major surplus (which can also increase costs).
+If they manage inventory and just-in-time practices well, you should never have to fear shortages or major surplusses (which can also increase costs).

 5. Process Transparency

 Your product is your baby.
 You should know it’s being produced, fabricated, tested, and packaged to your standards.
-You probably don’t need details - but you might be interested in the employee environment, environmental challenges, or whether certain components are outsourced.
+A supply agreement with your manufacturer ensures both of you know what the expectations are.

-An open door policy is the best for both customer and supplier, and allows for periodic visits back and forth to keep the system, communication, and visibility current and accurate.
+An open-door policy is the best for both customer and supplier and allows for periodic visits back and forth to keep the system, communication, and risk identification current and accurate.

 6. Upcoming Design Changes

 Again, it’s not enough for your vendor to conduct these reviews and audits internally.
-They need to include you in the process so you can stay ahead of what’s happening, not behind it.
+They need to include you in the supply chain management risk mitigation plan so you can stay ahead of what’s happening, not behind it.

-Communicating as partners is key for proper supply chain risk mitigation.
+Communicating as partners is key for effective supply chain risk mitigation.